Running Drupal? You need to patch, patch, patch right now!

 "The Drupal Security Team urges you to reserve time for core updates because exploits might be developed within hours or days," it warned last week.

-While the approach of giving website administrators a heads-up – including a window of 18:00 - 19:30 UTC - was good in theory, it backfired somewhat on Wednesday when the huge focus on attention ended up overwhelming the company's servers, making it harder for it to publish the actual patches.
+While the approach of giving website administrators a heads-up – including a window of 6pm to 7.30pm UTC – was good in theory, it backfired somewhat on Wednesday when the huge focus of attention ended up overwhelming the project's servers, making it harder for it to publish and disseminate the actual patches and further information.

 As administrators waited patiently – and impatiently – for the patches to drop, an impromptu series of conversations started up on mailing lists and on social media.
 A game of internet hangman popped up.
 Memes erupted.